bormaxi8080/bormaxi8080/README.md

 May-Jun 2022 - Leave Russia (evacuation)

-Mar - May 2022 - Prepare and change my server infrastrucure and communities to the military situation in the world
+Mar-May 2022 - Prepare and change my server infrastrucure and communities to the military situation in the world

 Mar 2020 - Start [Marshak's Telegram Channel](https://t.me/mmarshak)

-Feb 2020 - Create and use [batu-poll-checker](https://github.com/bormaxi8080/batu-poll-checker) Utility for monitoring the results of voting for orangutan Batu in the election of a New Year's mascot in Novosibirsk, Russia, february 2022.
+Feb 2020 - Create [batu-poll-checker](https://github.com/bormaxi8080/batu-poll-checker) utility for monitoring the results of voting for orangutan Batu in the election of a New Year's mascot in Novosibirsk, Russia, february 2022, with Forbes and other scandal publications.
 Details is [here](https://www.facebook.com/sergey.a.boyko/posts/2039961386176848)

 Jan 2022 - Create a [NMap packet domain list scanner](https://github.com/bormaxi8080/nmap-scanner) utility, emergency-shutdown experiments